Dragon's Lair (1983 video game): Gameplay

 The game is "on rails", meaning the narrative is predetermined and the player has very limited influence on its progression.
 The game consists almost entirely of animated cutscenes.
-The player does not control the character's actions directly, but controls his reflexes, with actions determined by selecting a direction or pressing a button in order to clear each quick time event, with different full motion video segments showing the outcomes.
-The game consists of a sequence of challenges played in a random order.
+The player does not control the character's actions directly, but controls his reflexes, with actions determined by selecting a direction or pressing a button in order to clear each quick time event, with different full-motion video segments showing the outcomes.
+The game consists of a sequence of challenges played in a dynamic structure that resembles a random order.
 Some scenes are played more than once before reaching the end, some of which are flipped or mirrored such that the opposite actions (e.g. left instead of right) are required.